ATTENDANCE and REPORTING ABSENCE

 Nursery + Reception

-The unit’s doors open at 8:45am and 15 hours nursery sessions finish for the day at 11.50am.
+The unit’s doors open at 8:45am and 15 hours nursery sessions finish for the day at 12 noon.

-30 hours nursery sessions and reception class sessions finish for lunch at 11.50am and the afternoon session begins at 12.45pm on 3 days and 1.00pm on 2 days each week.
+30 hours nursery sessions and reception class sessions break for lunch at 12 noon and the day ends for 30 hours nursery/reception sessions at 3pm

 Breakfast Clubs